Mentor Program Mission Statement

 Who We Serve

-A Family For Every Child’s Mentor Program serves Oregon youth in Lane County, the greater Portland area, and other areas of Western Oregon.
+A Family For Every Child's Mentor Program currently serves youth in Lane County Oregon as well as the greater Portland area.
 We serve children who are at risk and in need of permanent connections due to being in foster care or have been exposed to experience that could hinder their full potential.

 How Do I Refer My Youth?